 Originally the idea came, some say, from Louisiana.
 Not at all, others shriek, Tennessee! “[Silent movie actress] Zasu Pitts brought it back after a visit to friends in Nashville!”

+As for the name, “It’s eaten as a monkey might!”
+That’s one explanation.
 More widely-accepted is the theory that it was dubbed originally Monkeying-Around Bread.
 “Because monkeying-around is what it takes.”
 So says Ken Johnson, who is by day a post office official; at night, a dinner party caterer for the movie mogul set.

 The Monkey Bread which he and his partner, Mary Louise Gresham, provided for a lavish dinner party was an airy ring, homemade of a yeast dough, light as brioche.